Cathy L. Lanier

 The cornerstone of Metropolitan Police Department Chief of Police Cathy L. Lanier’s leadership lies in her commitment to reducing violent crimes through the strong relationships she has fostered with partners in community as well as those within the criminal justice system.
 A key to this success was convincing all partners that we could prevent the next homicide through immediate and coordinated action.
 Strengthened police-community ties have opened avenues of communications, giving victims and witnesses the courage to share valuable information that helps the MPD capture criminals.

 Various modes of communication have also expanded under Lanier’s direction.
-The Metropolitan Police Department has expanded its social media to include tools like Facebook and Twitter.
+The Metropolitan Police Department has increased its use of social media to include tools like Facebook, Twitter, YouTube, and Pinterest.
 The Department also accepts anonymous text tips to help solve crimes.
-Between 2008 and 2011, the number of tips received through the text tip line increased by 319%.
+Since 2008, the first year we deployed the text tip line, the number of tips submitted by community members has increased by nearly 600 percent.
 Through the MPD’s reward program, concerned community members have been recognized for the contributions they made in reducing violent crimes in the District of Columbia.
-Between 2007-2011, the MPD gave over $1 million in rewards for information that led to the arrest and conviction of violent criminals.
+Between 2008 and 2012, the MPD distributed over $2.4 million in rewards for information that led to the arrest and conviction of violent criminals.

 These valuable partnerships have played a key role in the significant decrease in the number of homicides in District of Columbia as well as the outstanding homicide closure rate during Lanier’s tenure as Chief of Police.
-At the close of 2011, there was an 18 percent decrease in the number of homicides from the previous year.
-MPD’s homicide case closure rate for 2011 was 95%, compared to a 57% national average.
+From 2008 to 2012, the city experienced a 53 percent reduction in homicides, ending the year of 2012 with a total not seen since 1961.
+MPD’s homicide case closure rate was 95 percent in 2011 and 82 percent in 2012, compared to the national average of 57 percent.
+Additionally, from 2008 to 2012, homicides by gun decreased by 64 percent.
+During the same time frame, juveniles committing homicide decreased 63 percent, and juvenile victims of homicide decreased 85 percent.

 Lanier has spent her entire law enforcement career with the Metropolitan Police Department, beginning in 1990.
 Much of her career has been in uniformed patrol, where she served as Commander of the Fourth District, one of the largest and most diverse residential patrol districts in the city.
 She also served as the Commanding Officer of the Department's Major Narcotics Branch and Vehicular Homicide Units.